Synerise/ios-sdk/README.md

 ## Dependencies

-SyneriseSDK requires Firebase with Messaging service so you have to import these dependencies for CocoaPods or Carthage.
+**Synerise SDK** requires Firebase with Messaging service so you have to import these dependencies for CocoaPods or Carthage.

 Note: more about Firebase configuration - [get started with Firebase iOS](https://firebase.google.com/docs/storage/ios/start).